invisibleXML/ixml/misc/pragmas.md

   *No.  Make the attribute-grammar example work some other way.*

-* Is `pragma-data` really necessary?

-  *Make it an attribute, and make pragmas cease to nest.*

 * What do we ask for w.r.t. namespaces?

   *We need a way to declare namespaces that apply to the